Lok Bhavan, Mumbai

-Raj Bhavan, Mumbai is the official residence of the governor of Maharashtra.
-It is located on the tip of Malabar Hills, Mumbai.

-The Raj Bhavan is located in 20 ha of sylvan surroundings, surrounded on three sides by the sea.
+The Lok Bhavan is located in 20 ha of sylvan surroundings, surrounded on three sides by the sea.
 The estate has several heritage bungalows, trees, large lawns and a beach.
 It also hosts mile long stretch of thick forests, a sandy beach and several lush lawns.

 The bhavan has a precious collection of beautiful carpets, paintings, exquisitely carved doors and elegant French style chairs and sofas with intricate portraits on them.
 The bhavan breathes a century and a half of history.

 History

 The Government House, part of the historic Bombay Castle, used to be the residence of the Governor of Bombay during the British Raj until 1757.
 The governor's residence then moved to Great Western Building on Apollo Street, then to Parel (the site of the present Haffkine Institute) before finally settling at Malabar point in 1885.